 Terms of cancellation

-Any cancellations should be addressed to the Uniarts Open University before the start of the course, not to the teacher of the course.
+Any cancellations should be addressed to the Uniarts Open University one week before the start of the course, not to the teacher of the course.

 A paid study fee will only be refunded in case of illness (a doctor’s note must be provided).
-The study fee will not be refunded if the student does not participate in teaching or if he or she drops the course.
+The study fee will not be refunded if the student does not participate in teaching or if they drop the course.
 If the student cancels their study right after the beginning of the course, the study fee will be charged in full.